How the Rio Grande Inn is a

 - We gift worn linens, office equipment, mattresses, curtains, and more to our employees and local organizations.

 - We have a book and phone charger exchange for guests to take and leave items that may be of interest for other guests.
-This is located in our restaurant in the red “pie safe” cabinet.
+This is located in

 - We no longer place bottled water in our meeting rooms, unless specifically requested by the event planners.